-A portion of the Woodridge Park District's net position (5.2%) represents restricted assets which are subject to external restrictions on how they may be used.
-The remaining balance of unrestricted net assets, \$4,208,728 or 16.2%, may be used to meet ongoing obligations to residents and creditors.
+A portion of the Woodridge Park District's net position (4.8%) represents restricted assets which are subject to external restrictions on how they may be used.
+The remaining balance of unrestricted net assets, \$3,999,920 or 15.3%, may be used to meet ongoing obligations to residents and creditors.

 In addition to assets, the Statement of Net Position will sometimes report a separate section for deferred outflows of resources.
-Deferred outflows of resources represents a consumption of net assets that applies to future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
+Deferred outflows of resources represents a consumption of net assets that applies to future period(s) and therefore will not be recognized as an outflow of resources (expense/expenditure) until then.
 In addition to liabilities, the Statement of Net Position will sometimes report a separate section for deferred inflows of resources.
-Deferred inflows represents acquisition of net assets applied to a future period(s) and so will not be recognized as an inflow of resource (revenue) until that time.
-The District has only one type of item that qualifies for reporting in this category, unavailable revenue (property taxes).
+Deferred inflows represents acquisitions of net assets applied to a future period(s) and so will not be recognized as an inflow of resource (revenue) until that time.
+The District has only one type of item that qualifies for reporting in this category, unavailable revenue (property taxes and other deferred revenues).
 These amounts are deferred and recognized as an inflow of resources in the period that the amounts become available.
 The District also reports deferred outflows and inflows related to the Illinois Municipal Retirement Fund (IMRF) pension and the Other Post Employment Benefits (OPEB) plan.